AVSLab/basilisk/docs/source/Support/bskKnownIssues.rst

 - In Xcode, when editing ``vizInterface.c/h`` files, the protobuffer library is not properly found when opNav is included.
   The code compiles, but auto-completion etc. doesn't work in that module.
-- Python processes are always run after standard C/C++ processes, regardless of priority.
-Priority is still respected among Python processes, but these will always run after conventional processes.

 Version 2.1.4
 -------------